Department of Labor Interpretation

 Practical Tips for Direct Deposit (including Debit Cards) Top of Page

-As anyone who has encountered recalcitrant employees can confirm, there are some employees who simply will not opt-in to such a system.
+As anyone who has managed employees can confirm, there are some employees who simply will not opt-in to such a system.
 Some employees with bank accounts do not trust direct deposit and want to see a physical paycheck that they can personally deposit.
 Some employees do not have bank accounts because they cannot afford bank fees, or because they do not trust banks, or because they are concerned that a bank account makes it too easy for the government to track them (people of the "leave me alone" persuasion, or those avoiding child support or alimony judgments, are the two main categories there).
 There are some ways to overcome the objections for some people, such as by establishing no-cost bank accounts for employees who request such an accommodation and can demonstrate financial need, or by making clear that in the case of mistakes by banks, the employer will immediately pay wages by an alternative method, such as a check or cash.
 Some employers even arrange with employees, who object to direct deposit, to pay wages with debit cards, which can be readily used just like cash.
 Wage payment by debit card would have to be approved by the employee in writing, however, under Texas Payday Law Section 61.017(b)(5). ("An employer may pay wages by ... delivering them to the employee by any reasonable means authorized by the employee in writing.").
-Watch out, though, for debit cards that result in a fee to the employee each time they are used; such fees could easily be seen as de facto deductions from wages that might cause problems under the Texas Payday Law ("might" because there are no precedent decisions or court rulings on this point) and would cause problems under federal minimum wage laws for those who paid at or near minimum wage ("would" because of clear guidance from DOL on out-of-pocket expenses that effectively reduce the pay below minimum wage).
+Watch out, though, for debit cards that result in a fee to the employee each time they are used; such fees could easily be seen as de facto deductions from wages that might cause problems under the Texas Payday Law ("might" because there are no precedent decisions or court rulings on this point) and would cause problems under federal minimum wage laws for those who are paid at or near minimum wage ("would" because of clear guidance from DOL on out-of-pocket expenses that effectively reduce the pay below minimum wage).
+Keep in mind that a federal agency, the Consumer Financial Protection Bureau, has issued an opinion that an employer may not require acceptance of wages via a payroll card (since that would be the same as mandating the financial institution at which the wage deposit account will be maintained - see the FDIC rule quoted above).
+The CFPB's official guidance on payroll cards is online at http://files.consumerfinance.gov/f/201309_cfpb_payroll-card-bulletin.pdf.
 Finally, anticipate in your policies and/or wage agreements how potential problems such as identity theft and loss or replacement of debit cards should be handled.